-Scheduling policies are created by MNC staff with input from users.
+Scheduling policies are created from the input of both MNC users and MNC staff.
 They are reviewed periodically and revised as necessary.

 Optimally utilizing and sharing the MR scanner at the MNC is a community effort.
-MNC users are expected to conduct their research in a courteous manner and be considerate of other researchers regarding scheduling hours and honoring bookings.
-To avoid unnecessary cancellations and maximize scanner time, researchers are asked to follow these best practices:
+MNC users are expected to conduct their research in a courteous manner and be considerate of other researchers with regard to scheduling hours and staying on schedule.
+To avoid unnecessary cancellations and make the greatest possible use of scanner time, researchers are asked to follow these best practices:

-- 1) Do not schedule a scan unless the participant has confirmed the appointment date and time. - 2) The research group should pre-screen the participant using the MNC Safety Screening Form before scheduling to avoid last-minute cancellations due to MR contraindications. - 3) Confirm the scan time with the participant at least once in the days leading up to the session. - 4) The participant should be asked to arrive at least 15 minutes before the scheduled scan time.
+- 1) Do not schedule a scan unless the participant has confirmed the appointment date and time. - 2) The participant should be pre-screened by the research group with the MNC Safety Screening Form before being scheduled, to avoid last minute cancellations due to MR contraindications. - 3) The scan time should be re-confirmed with the participant at least once in the days leading up to the session and the participant should be re-screened for any last-minute contraindications (e.g., cold, cough). - 4) The participant should be asked to arrive at least 15 minutes before the scheduled scan time.